 It is a point where all the parallel lines appear to merge together.
 For example, when you stand still to see a long road ahead, you will feel that it finally ended at a farther point, though it hasn’t in actuality.
 This point where you witness that it got diminished is the vanishing point.
 You must remember that a scene can have as many vanishing points.

 The definitions you read will be helpful while understanding different kinds of perspectives.
 I have already told you about the perspective, so it’s time when we switch to learning its different types.

 1. One Point Perspective.

-It is perspective with just one vanishing point, and typically it will appear in the centre of the scene.
+One-point linear perspective is the perspective with just one vanishing point, and typically it will appear in the centre of the scene.
 The figure would make you understand how one point perspective scene looks.

 To draw a box based on one point linear perspective, follow these steps:

 - Sketch a horizon and vanishing point on the top of the taper.
 Now draw a square in the lower foreground of the paper.

 - From each corner of the square, draw orthogonal lines receding towards the vanishing point.

 - Now sketch a back square, and erase all the unwanted lines.